 Food and Agriculture Organization (FAO)

-The Food and Agriculture Organization (FAO) of the United Nations is an esteemed international body that has been at the forefront of initiatives to eradicate hunger, improve nutrition, and ensure food security around the globe since its founding in 1945.
-Based in Rome, Italy, the FAO facilitates international agricultural cooperation and maintains a vital role in global food systems.
+The Food and Agriculture Organization (FAO) of the United Nations is a leading international entity committed to eradicating hunger, enhancing nutrition, and ensuring global food security.
+Established in 1945, it is headquartered in Rome, Italy, and plays a critical role in facilitating international agricultural cooperation and maintaining robust global food systems.

 Location